MarkCWirt/MIDIUtil/README.rst

 * Nils Gey
 * Francis G.
 * cclauss (Code formating cleanup and PEP-8 stuff, which I'm not good at following).
+* Philippe-Adrien Nousse (Adphi) for the pitch bend implementation.

 I've actually been off email for a few years, so I'm sure there are lots of suggestions waiting.
 Stay tuned for updates and bug fixes!